pvcraven/syllabi/elements/CIS-390AG.rst

 * Course level student learning objectives (SLOs):

-  * Improve C# and JavaScript coding stills
+  * Improve/learn C# coding skills
-  * Improve 3D modeling skills
+  * Improve/learn 3D modeling skills
-  * Learn to work with a current, professional game engine.
-Including working with game physics
+  * Learn to work with Unity, a current, professional game engine
-  * Work in a team environment using standard project management and code management skills
+  * Work in a Agile team environment using standard project management and code management skills

 * Textbook: There is no textbook for the class.
-We will be utilizing many of Unity's on-line resources.
-We will also be mostly following its recommended class curriculum.
+We will be utilizing many on-line resources for Unity and Blender.